Guidance

 What provision is being made for children and young people who require English language support?

-Where a school age child requires English language support, this will be provided by schools, with funding through the National Funding Formula (NFF) for schools, which includes an English as an additional language (EAL) component.
-The EAL factor is the means through which state-funded schools in England are allocated additional funding for pupils who are recorded in the school census as having entered state education in England during the last three years, and whose first language is not English.
+Where a school age child requires English language support, this will be provided by schools.
+Funding will come through the National Funding Formula (NFF) for schools, which includes an English as an additional language (EAL) component.
+The EAL factor applies to state-funded schools in England.
+Additional funding is allocated for pupils who are recorded in the school census as having entered state education in England during the last three years, and whose first language is not English.
 This equates to an additional £580 per eligible primary pupil and £1,565 per eligible secondary pupil in 2023-24.
 Schools have flexibility over how they use their overall funding to support EAL pupils in developing proficiency in English, as they are best placed to understand and respond to the specific needs of their pupils.

 Will local authorities be able to reclaim the costs of providing creche/childcare provision where required for English language provision?